arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 \end{bmatrix}.
 $$

-$P$ copies the $z$ cooridinate into the $w$ coordinate, and after homogenous division lines are projected onto the $z = F$ plane of $\mathbb{A}^3$.

 $P$ renders the entire scene in perspective on the image plane even though we humans, and cameras, can not perceive the whole scene.
 This limitation or *field of view* is modeled by a 3D view volume in front of the camera.
 Points and triangles outside the bounding region are filtered out before projection to the screen.

 Filtering out points and triangles outside the view volume potentially eliminates a lot of extra work and unwanted artifacts.
 For instance, without a near plane the rendered output might exhibit [z-fighting][2].
 Choosing the near plane so it is not too close to the eye (at a distance smaller than floating point precision), or keeping the near and far plane not too far apart reduces the chance of [z-fighting][2].